 - Aperture also has a vital role, especially in wedding group sessions.
 So if you want everyone in focus, use f/5.6 or f/8.
 This will make the image sharp.

-- Also, take into account the positioning of everyone so that they aren’t be located too far from each other, or somebody may get blurred.
+- Also, please consider everyone’s positioning so that they aren’t located too far from each other, or somebody may get blurred.

 - Don’t go overboard and do not raise values higher than f/11 to close the diaphragm, or it will cause loss of quality and degrade the accuracy of portraits.